- District Information

 The Arlington Fire District is a full service department that provides fire suppression, advanced life support ambulance service, fire prevention, technical rescue, fire origin and cause determination, emergency preparedness planning, construction plan review, and other services based upon community needs.
 Our mission is accomplished by a proactive approach to fire protection, rescue operations, daily training, community education programs, proper equipment, and a dedicated and professional staff.

 As the largest fire district in the Town of Poughkeepsie, we are faced with an enormous task.
 The District’s response area covers roughly 22 square miles and we serve an estimated population of more than 33,000 with a combination of 72 career and approximately 80 volunteer personnel.
 We maintain four fire stations which house 7 engines, 2 ladders, 1 heavy rescue, 4 ambulances, 3 paramedic fly cars, 1 command vehicle, and other support vehicles.
-During 2013, we received over 5,200 calls for emergency service, averaging over 14 incidents per day.
+During 2014, we received 5,334 calls for emergency service, averaging over 14 incidents per day.

 We are continually working to ensure that our staffing, training, vehicles, equipment, and facilities are at the necessary levels to meet the needs of the citizens and community we serve.
 As with other municipalities and agencies, we face many challenges and strive to utilize innovative methods to meet operational and financial needs.